OctopusDeploy/blog/blog/2023-10/modern-rollback-strategies/index.md

 1. Hours or days before deploying the application, deploy the database changes
 2. After a period of time, deploy the code changes
-3. Roll back the code changes upon discovery of a showstopping bug
+3. Roll back the code changes when you discover a showstopping bug

 There's no need to check database migration scripts before rolling back.
 You already know the previous application version works with the current database.